Due to state employee furloughs, call center and staff response time may be delayed. Thank you for your understanding.

 - Once a classic aged, blind, disabled (ABD) AH MCO client is in a NF 30 days or more, make the necessary changes in the ACES system.

 - The authorization date on the INST for a recipient is normally the first date DSHS was notified of the admission.
-If the FW has information from the NF via DSHS 15-031 NOA that the rehabilitation days have ended, indicate the day after the rehab end date as the authorization date on the INST screen.
+If the PBS has information from the NF via DSHS 15-031 NOA that the rehabilitation days have ended, indicate the day after the rehab end date as the authorization date on the INST screen.

 - ACES will issue an award letter even though the client may still be receiving rehabilitative services under the AH MCO .
 Indicate in the text of the award letter "Washington Apple Health Managed Care Rehabilitation Admission".